sdegutis/90s.dev/site/public/guides/architecture.md

 But as a convention, apps end with `.app.js` so that apps like [filer](/os/#sys/apps/filer.app.js) are able to tell them apart from libraries and launch them when you click them.

+Code environments are created using web standards.
+When the host launches an app, it uses `new Worker(appPath)`.
+When `api.runJsFile` loads a library file, it just uses `import()`.

 ### Preludes